hiperium/city-devices-module/functions/README.md

 ---
-## Deploying Lambda function Locally using IntelliJ.
+## Deploying Lambda function using IntelliJ.
 Start the main class from the IDE to run the Lambda Function.
-The project uses the "local" profile as default, so this profile configures the Docker Compose deployment for the LocalStack environment:
+The project uses the `local` profile as default, so this profile configures the Docker Compose deployment for the LocalStack environment:

 ```properties
 spring.docker.compose.enabled=true